How to Grow and Care for Mint Herb Plants

 Members of the Mint herb family are in good company.
 There are about 3,500 varieties of mint plants!
 Two of those varieties are very, very common.
 It should come as no surprise, to learn that the most common mints are Peppermint and Spearmint.
 Now, here’s some even better news….. growing mint herbs is very easy!

-Most mints are natives of the Mediterranean region and are hardy perennial plants, and they are very easy to grow.
+Most mints are natives of the Mediterranean region both annual and hardy perennial varieties.
+They are very easy to grow.
 They have bright green leaves on bushy plants.
 Once planted, they come back a year, after year, after year.
 They require little or no maintenance, too.
 However, they are invasive plants, and take over a garden, if allowed.
 To keep them from spreading surround mint herb plants with border edging.
 Most varieties grow 12-24 inches.

 Mints are great in herb gardens, in beds along with the house, or in containers on your patio or deck.
 They can be grown indoors as houseplants.